PaulRoss1/PaulRoss1/README.md

 ## Hi I'm Paul <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I am a self taught web developer based in Prague with a small amount of work experiece.
+I am a self taught web developer based in Prague with a small amount of work experience.
 I'm currently looking for an oportunity to put what I have learned to use.
-I am interested in both the back-end and front-end side of web development and am passionate about constantly learning new technologies and expanding my knowlege.
+I am interested in both the back-end and front-end side of web development and am passionate about constantly learning new technologies and expanding my knowledge.